White Christmas (Black Mirror): Plot

 On Christmas day, Joe Potter (Rafe Spall) and Matt Trent (Jon Hamm), who have lived together in a cabin for five years but barely spoken, ease into conversation, beginning with Matt explaining why he ended up in the cabin.
-He used to run an online group of men who watched each other seduce women through "Z-Eyes", implants that transmit the user's vision and hearing.
-One member, Harry (Rasmus Hardiker), crashed an office Christmas party and met the mentally ill Jennifer (Natalia Tena), who mistook Harry's communication with the group for auditory hallucinations similar to her own.
+He used to work as an advisor that would talk less confident or social people through the process of meeting women using "Z-Eyes" – implants that transmit the user's vision and hearing.
+Some members would watch voyeuristically and contribute to advice while Matt relayed advice in real time.
+One client, Harry (Rasmus Hardiker), crashed an office Christmas party and met the mentally ill Jennifer (Natalia Tena), who mistook Harry's communication with the group for auditory hallucinations similar to her own.
 She subsequently invited him home and poisoned them both in a murder-suicide.

-Matt then discusses his former job, training "cookies"—digital clones of people stored in an egg-shaped object—as personal assistants.
-He describes the experience of Greta's (Oona Chaplin) cookie, which refused to be a personal assistant only to relent once Matt made six months pass in the cookie's world in a matter of seconds.
+Matt then discusses his other former job, training "cookies"—digital clones of people stored in an egg-shaped object—as personal assistants.
+He describes the experience of Greta's (Oona Chaplin) cookie, which refused to be an assistant only to relent once Matt made six months pass in the cookie's world in a matter of seconds.

-Joe opens up: he was "blocked" by his fiancée Beth (Janet Montgomery) after the two fought over her decision to have an abortion, causing them to see each other as grey silhouettes and preventing him from contacting her.
+Joe then opens up about his own past, explaining that he was "blocked" by his fiancée Beth (Janet Montgomery) after the two fought over her decision to have an abortion, causing them to see each other as grey silhouettes and preventing him from contacting her.
 Months later, Joe confronted her still-pregnant silhouette and was arrested.
-Each Christmas Eve, Joe traveled to Beth's father's house to secretly watch Beth and her daughter (to whom the block extends).
-The block was removed after Beth died in a train accident, allowing Joe to discover that the girl is the product of an affair.
-Joe bludgeoned Beth's father to death with a snow globe and fled, leaving the girl to wander into the snowy wilderness to find help, where she froze to death.
+Each Christmas Eve, Joe travelled to Beth's father's house to secretly watch Beth and her daughter, to whom the block extends.
+After Beth died in a train accident, the block was removed, and Joe went to the home to see Beth's daughter, only to discover that she was the product of an affair.
+When Beth's father confronted him, Joe bludgeoned him to death with a snow globe and fled, leaving the girl alone.
+Seeking help, she wandered into the snowy wilderness, where she froze to death.

 While Joe tells the story, the cabin gradually transforms into Beth's father's house.
-It is revealed that Joe and Matt are in a cookie, the five years resulting from altered perception of time, and Joe is a cookie that has just given testimony which will be used to convict the real Joe.
-For his service, Matt avoids imprisonment for his role in Harry's death, but he is now registered as a sex offender and permanently blocked by everyone.
-Meanwhile, an officer sets Joe's cookie to experience time at 1,000 years per minute, with Wizzard's "I Wish It Could Be Christmas Everyday"—which played as Joe killed Beth's father—on repeat.
+It is revealed that Joe and Matt are in a cookie, the five years resulting from altered perception of time, and Joe is a cookie clone who has just given testimony which will be used to convict the real Joe.
+For his service, Matt avoids imprisonment for his role in Harry's death, but he is now registered as a sex offender, permanently blocked by everyone and will have to live the rest of his life as a social pariah.
+Meanwhile, an officer sets the Joe cookie to experience time at 1,000 years per minute, with Wizzard's "I Wish It Could Be Christmas Every Day"—which played as Joe killed Beth's father—on repeat.